BusinessFinland/BF-design-system/pages/accessibility.md

 The EU Accessibility Directive https://ec.europa.eu/digital-single-market/en/web-accessibility and the resulting national legislation, Digital Services Act, requires that authorities such as Business Finland ensures that its websites, digital services and mobile apps will meet common accessibility standards.
 The Act on the Provision of Digital Services entered into force on April 1, 2019.
 Advisory and monitoring of accessibility requirements is the responsibility of the Regional Administration of Southern Finland (AVI).

 *All new digital services in Business Finland must meet the accessibility requirements by September 23, 2020.
-Therefore, all contributions to this Design System must be meet the accessibility requirements.*
+Therefore, all contributions to this Style Guide must be meet the accessibility requirements.
+This styleguide provides an automatic accessibility check using .*

 Therefore, as part of the project deliverables, the development team (BF partner, contractor, sub-contractor, BF staff) must indicate to what extent the service (deliverable) meets or differs from the accessibility requirements, i.e. WCAG 2.1 accessibility guidelines e.g. http://papunet.net/saavutettavuus/verkkosisallon-saavutettavuusohjeet-wcag.